The best rear-facing baby car seats

 But in a front crash in a rear-facing seat, the baby’s head is cocooned by the padding and the shell of their car seat, which supports the head and back, limiting the movement of the head on the neck, and reducing the force on the neck.

 However not all parents know this.
-When we surveyed 1,800 parents in March 2020, 52% thought it was safest for children to travel facing forwards from nine months old.
+When we surveyed 2,021 parents with a child under the age of five in February 2021, 52% thought it was safest for children to travel facing forwards from nine months old.

 Rear-facing baby car seats offer four types of protection: